wp-plugins/woocommerce-delivery-date/readme.txt

 = Can i add also dates when i'm on holiday? =

-Yes this is available in the full version
+Yes this is available in the Pro version

 = More Information =